The Good, the Bad, and the Thirsty of Diplo's Reddit AMA

 Diplo uses lowercase and poor grammar half to connect with a younger demo and half because he’s from Florida probably.

-Even though he has her blocked on Twitter, Diplo recognizes Chippy’s power / determination / fighting abilities.
+Even though he has her blocked on Twitter, Diplo recognises Chippy’s power / determination / fighting abilities.
 The Riff question is obviously a troll and is dismissed as such.

 HERE ARE SOME QUESTIONS HE DIDN’T ANSWER THAT I WILL ATTEMPT TO ANSWER FOR HIM: